Javascript is not enabled.

 30. Avoid peak hours

-31. Consider installing a UVA protective film
+31. Consider installing a UVA-protective film

 If you’ve ever driven for long periods of time, you may have noticed your left arm got more sun than your right, even with the window rolled up.
-That’s because most glass doesn’t stop UV rays.
+That’s because most glass doesn’t stop UVA rays.
 In 2012, The New England Journal of Medicine published a photo of a 69-year-old truck driver who had extensive sun damage to the left side of his face, after being behind the wheel for 28 years.
 Nearly three decades of having the sun shine through his driver-side window resulted in unilateral dermatoheliosis, or photodamaged skin.
 The stark visual difference is a reminder that untreated glass can be penetrated by UVA rays.
 UVA-protective film is available for your car, home or office.
 It is typically effective for about a decade and can block up to 99.9 percent of UV radiation.

-32. Cloudy and rainy days can do damage, too
+32. Cloudy and rainy days can do damage too

-We usually only think about sun protection when it's sunny outside — but you can still get a sunburn when it's overcast and gray.
-In fact, clouds can sometimes increase, rather than reduce, levels of ultraviolet radiation.
+We usually only think about sun protection when it’s sunny outside, but you can still get a sunburn when it’s overcast and gray.
+In fact, clouds can sometimes increase, rather than reduce, the level of ultraviolet radiation.
 This phenomenon, called the “broken-cloud effect,” can result in higher UV levels than on a perfectly cloudless day.
 While scientists don’t know why this happens, one theory is that UV rays bounce off clouds and then are redirected, creating a combination of refraction and reflection that could result in significantly greater UV strength at ground level.
 So even if you aren’t seeing the sunlight hitting your skin, UV rays are still reaching it — which is why you should apply sunscreen every day.

 33. Get your vitamin D levels checked